 LIC SIIP (LIC Systematic Investment Insurance Plan) is a Regular premium ULIP.
 As with ULIPs, the returns are market-linked.
 But the plan has much expensive cost structure compared to new ULIPs we see these days.
 Better to stay away.

-On the other hand, LIC SIIP plan, it is a regular premium plan.
-As I see, the nomenclature has been chosen to ride the popularity of ULIPs.
+LIC SIIP plan is a regular premium ULIP from LIC.
+As I see, the nomenclature has been chosen to ride the popularity of SIPs (systematic investment plans) in mutual funds.
 Though there is nothing wrong with the name, the choice seems deliberately misleading.
 We must see this in the context of levels of financial awareness in the country.
 Given how much investors trust LIC, the plan would have sold well under any name.
-LIC could have done better name selection.
+LIC could have done with better name selection.

 Let’s go past the nomenclature and find about the LIC SIIP in detail.